carlsednaoui/ouicards/README.md

     ouicards.bucketC: All questions available in Bucket C. ouicards.counter: A running counter.
 Used to know which bucket to get the next question from.

+    ouicards.loadFromBrowser(selector, delimiter)
-    ouicards.loadFromBrowser(selector, delimiter): Uses jQuery to load the value of a given selector.
+      // Uses jQuery to load the value of a given selector.
-      // This saves the questions into ouicards, localStorage AND returns an object with Flashcards, Bucket A, B and C. ouicards.loadFromArray(array): Loads the array of questions provided into ouicards and localStorage. ouicards.getQuestion(bucket): Gets a question for a given bucket and returns the built question HTML for it. ouicards.buildQuestionHTML(rawQuestion): Returns a question/ answer HTML object {question: questionEl, answer: answerEl}.
+      // This saves the questions into ouicards, localStorage AND
+        // returns an object with Flashcards, Bucket A, B and C. ouicards.loadFromArray(array)
+      // Loads the array of questions provided into ouicards and localStorage. ouicards.getQuestion(bucket)
+      // Gets a question for a given bucket and returns the built question HTML for it. ouicards.buildQuestionHTML(rawQuestion)
+      // Returns a question/ answer HTML object {question: questionEl, answer: answerEl}. ouicards.moveQuestion(fromBucket, toBucket)
+     // Moves a question from a given bucket to another given bucket.

+    ouicards.next()
-    ouicards.next(): Returns a new question/ answer object. ouicards.correct(): Moves the current question to the next appropriate bucket. ouicards.wrong(): Moves the current question to Bucket A. ouicards.moveQuestion(fromBucket, toBucket): Moves a question from a given bucket to another given bucket. ouicards.saveToLS(): Saves your flashcards, Bucket A, Bucket B and Bucket C to localStorage. ouicards.getFromLS(): Gets your flashcards, Bucket A, Bucket B and Bucket C from localStorage.
+      // Returns a new question/ answer object. ouicards.correct()
+      // Moves the current question to the next appropriate bucket. ouicards.wrong()
+      // Moves the current question to Bucket A. ouicards.saveToLS()
+      // Saves your flashcards, Bucket A, Bucket B and Bucket C to localStorage. ouicards.getFromLS()
+      // Gets your flashcards, Bucket A, Bucket B and Bucket C from localStorage.
       // This also sets ouicards.currentBucket and ouicards.counter.
+    ouicards.reset()
-    ouicards.reset(): Resets ouicards buckets.
+      // Resets ouicards buckets.
       // Bucket A will equal your flashcards array.
 Bucket B and C will be empty arrays.
       // Your currentBucket will also be empty and all of this will get saved to localStorage.